10 Things to Know About Shelties

-Shetland Sheepdogs have a lot going on in the brains department.
-They're also incredibly sensitive and easy to train.
+Though they're small dogs, Shelties have a lot going on in the brains department which makes them highly sensitive and easy to train.

-But how much fur do Shelties shed?
-How much do Shelties bark?
+But there's a lot more you need to know about Shelties.
+Do they bark a lot?
+Do they shed?
 Do they get along with cats?
-Here are ten things you need to know about Shelties before you adopt.
+Here are 10 things to know about Shelties before you adopt.

 1. Shelties Are a Small Dog Breed